ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 #### Further chapters / points

 1. Go over early April, suicidality, wanting to talk to family with therapist, your family and especailly your sister's shadyiness there, ultimately your therapist suggests it may be a bad idea.
 1. Go over mid April, pathicng yourself up, and going over self talk.
-Internally I made a promise: I need to permanently keep my parents and family out of my life as much as possible; I did this more or less already and th enew "thing" would be avoiding jobs with overlaps, like iwth Sam Hodges and Ruben Morissette.
+Internally I made a promise: I need to permanently keep my parents and family out of my life as much as possible; I did this more or less already and th enew "thing" would be avoiding jobs with overlaps, like iwth Sam Yundt and Emory McClure.
 My fault, I guess.
 I'm sure my famliy feels that way.
 End chapter with personal declaration of vengeance should this shit continue.
-1. Go over pre Goodwin Inc - weird packages, weird HR, peeing in a cup, therapist feels alarmed at me brining things up in a non therapist way, start to feel certain my therapist is talking to feds in the BG
+1. Go over pre Fay and Sons - weird packages, weird HR, peeing in a cup, therapist feels alarmed at me brining things up in a non therapist way, start to feel certain my therapist is talking to feds in the BG
-1. Probably best to end on finally getting the Goodwin Inc laptop on the morning of your first day after all the shipping awkwardness
+1. Probably best to end on finally getting the Fay and Sons laptop on the morning of your first day after all the shipping awkwardness
-1. End with the above and a thought you had: _Why would they keep this up and not just put me under some long term surveillance thing where I can at least act like I'm not aware of them?_ -- now I'm pretty sure it had something to do with Netflix and Razzlekhan more than any internal implications, but, anyway, end the section and final chapter with that thought before getting to Goodwin Inc.
+1. End with the above and a thought you had: _Why would they keep this up and not just put me under some long term surveillance thing where I can at least act like I'm not aware of them?_ -- now I'm pretty sure it had something to do with Netflix and Razzlekhan more than any internal implications, but, anyway, end the section and final chapter with that thought before getting to Fay and Sons.
 # Pt 2.5 - A flash to the future

 > DEFINITIONS OF INTELLIGENCE TERMS.
 INTERNATIONAL TERRORIST ACTIVITIES: Terroris[m] is the calculated use of violence, or the threat of violence, to attain political goals through fear, intimidation or coercion. - [CIA Intelligence Defintions from 1977](https://www.cia.gov/readingroom/docs/CIA-RDP91M00696R000200050015-4.pdf)